rust-lang/rust/src/doc/tarpl/subtyping.md

 % Subtyping and Variance

-Although Rust doesn't have any notion of inheritance, it *does* include subtyping.
+Although Rust doesn't have any notion of structural inheritance, it *does* include subtyping.
 In Rust, subtyping derives entirely from *lifetimes*.
 Since lifetimes are scopes, we can partially order them based on the *contains* (outlives) relationship.
 We can even express this as a generic bound.

 Subtyping on lifetimes in terms of that relationship: if `'a: 'b` ("a contains b" or "a outlives b"), then `'a` is a subtype of `'b`.
 This is a large source of